LLNL/sundials/doc/cvode/examples/source/c_parallel.rst

 The example routine solves this problem using the Adams-Moulton module.
 Each stage is solved using the built-in modified Newton iteration.
-Internally, Newton will use the CVDIAG linear solver via the CVode interface.
+Internally, Newton will use the CVDIAG linear solver via the CVLS interface.
 The example file contains functions to evaluate :math:`f(t,u)`.

 We specify the relative and absolute tolerances, :math:`reltol=0` and :math:`abstol=10^{-5}`, respectively.
-Aside from these choices, this problem uses only the default MPI and CVode solver parameters.
+Aside from these choices, this problem uses only the default MPI and CVODE solver parameters.

 .. _cvAdvDiff_non_p: